 It is not recommended that you apply an herbicide at this time because when temperatures exceed 85 degrees Fahrenheit, the herbicide will damage the grass.

 Check for and control white grubs in July and August.
 Treat with an insecticide if needed.

 Fescue is highly susceptible to brown patch disease, which appears as irregularly shaped patches of dead or dying turf.
 Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above 3-inches and water between 2:00–8:00 a.m.
 Apply a fungicide like Heritage G during severe brown patch outbreaks.

 Mow your fescue at a height of 2.5–3.5 inches in height during the fall.

 Fescue requires about 1–1.25 inches of water every week including rainfall and supplemental irrigation.
 Don’t overwater.

 Apply fungicide if needed.
-If you have had a fungus or disease in your bluegrass in the past or have quite a bit of shade in the yard, apply a systemic fungicide to prevent future outbreaks.
-Consider mapping those areas because fungicide treatment can be expensive.
-If you use a granular variety, water the lawn immediately after application to help soil absorption.
+If you have had a disease in your fescue in the past or have quite a bit of shade in the yard, apply a systemic fungicide to prevent future outbreaks.